-I did a similar blog entry about a year ago, but my life is a lot different now.
+I did a similar blog entry a few months ago, but my life is a lot different now.

 Time is less rigid these days.
 I’m not getting up at first light, nor do I need to commute through traffic to get to a full-time job.
 I can stay up pretty late writing my novella or chatting with my gaming friends.
 We’re still on Pacific time.
 Due to my husband working remotely with his team on the west coast, our schedule adjusts around that, and while I think sunrise is beautiful, I’ve always been a late-night person, so this schedule suits me well.

 Since I’m not working, other than writing and curating the Dragonfly.eco site, I am doing most of the cooking these days.
 In the old days, we would go out to eat often, due to working so much and being too tired or just not having time to cook when we got home if we wanted to eat at a decent time.
 I’m really enjoying cooking and am being able to incorporate fresh garden herbs into dishes.
 Since I got here, I’ve been making some old southern recipes that my mammaw, mom, and aunt made through the years.
 Some of them have a midwestern bent, like a hybrid.
 Everything from green beans with bacon, wilted lettuce, southern fried chicken, southern cornbread, various white gravies over toast or biscuits, and so forth, has hit our table.